Here are three important digital characteristics of the modern farmer, with key takeaways.

 As an agency that’s long served clients and their customers in the ag space, we’ve developed an ever watchful eye focused on data.
 It took awhile for internet connectivity to gain reliability in rural areas, but today’s growers have more than “caught up” to modern digital consumption; they’re clearly embracing it.

-Quoting a study by Successful Farming, for instance, MarketingtoFarmers.com cites that “70 percent of farmers are online daily,” and almost a third are online multiple times each day.
+Quoting a study by Successful Farming, MarketingtoFarmers.com cites that “70 percent of farmers are online daily,” and almost a third of farmers are using the internet multiple times each day.
 This was no doubt helped by the fact that in the past eight years, the number of farms with internet access rose from 60% to 71%, further closing the gap that divides growers from the national average of around 74%. (source: agriculture.com)

-To better understand how users in this demographic continue to—ahem—grow online, we’ve highlighted three important digital characteristics of the modern farmer, with some key takeaways.
+To better understand how farmers are using the internet, we’ve highlighted three important digital characteristics of the modern farmer, with some key takeaways.

 1. Farmers Stay Close to Their Phones